-The parent company of the group, Gard Bermuda, is a mutual insurance association.
-The other companies in the group are joint-stock companies fully owned and controlled by Gard Bermuda, except for Gard Norway, which is a mutual insurance association controlled by Gard Bermuda through an agreement on the exercise of ownership rights.
+The parent company of the group, Gard Bermuda, is The mutual insurance association. companies in the group are joint-stock companies fully owned and controlled by Gard Bermuda, except for Gard Norway, which is a mutual insurance association controlled by Gard Bermuda through an agreement on the exercise of ownership rights.